-Healthcare professionals are the single most influential determinant of tobacco cessation success, and can contribute significantly to a decrease in tobacco use.
-Suwannee River AHEC provides continuing education credits and continuing medical education credits to healthcare professionals in-person through our Learning Center.
+Healthcare professionals are the single most influential determinant of tobacco treatment success, and can contribute significantly to a decrease in tobacco use.
+Suwannee River AHEC provides continuing education credits and continuing medical education credits to healthcare professionals in-person, virtually, and on-demand through our Learning Center.

 The U.S. Department of Health and Human Services recommends that all healthcare providers treat tobacco dependence in their practices.
 An intervention lasting as little as three minutes can have a significant impact on individual treatment outcomes.

 Continuing education is offered by Tobacco Treatment Specialists to healthcare providers and community partners on a variety of tobacco-related topics.

 Presentations are based on the Public Health Service Clinical Practice Guideline: Treating Tobacco Use and Dependence and the CDC Best Practices for Comprehensive Tobacco Control Programs